directus/directus/docs/getting-started/introduction.md

 Cloud architecture can be complicated and resource intensive.
 Directus also has tons of configuration options.
 Directus Cloud provides scalable, optimized hosting and storage, as well as automatic updates so developers can focus on building their app.
-Directus Cloud also offers [Cloud Exclusive Extensions](/cloud/glossary/#cloud-exclusives), which add even more features and functionality onto your projects.
+Directus Cloud also offers [Cloud Exclusive Extensions](/cloud/glossary/#cloud-exclusives), adding even more features to the Directus Core Platform.

 Once you've created your free cloud account, you can setup Teams to manage Projects solo or with other Team Members as needed.
-You'll be able get a Project running in 90 seconds on average, then as Project needs change, scale up or down as needed at the click of a few buttons.
-The cloud dashboard also provides simple, straight-forward analytics to help understand traffic and inform make scaling decisions.
+You'll be able get a Project running in 90 seconds on average, then as Project needs change, scale up or down as needed at the click of a button.
+The cloud dashboard also provides simple, straight-forward analytics to help understand traffic and inform scaling decisions.

 :::tip Ready to test out Directus Cloud?